JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Further Changes to Contents Before Release

 These instructions result in the initial release-4.99.6 branch label being attached to the master branch sequence.
-To put it another way, release-4.99.6 is a parent of master.
 If somebody commits to master after that, master will move along with additional contents.
 Once that happens, if you want to add something to release-4.99.6 and _not_ include other additions to master, you have to branch the contents of release-4.99.6 away from master.
 This section describes how to do that.

 - Ideally, start the work on either the release-4.99.6 branch (if working after that was started) or on a branch-from-master that's _before_ the release-4.99.6 branch was created.
 That way, the change can be cleanly included in the release branch, and also directly onto master.